Demographics of Auckland

 The Auckland Region is New Zealand's most populous territorial authority and Auckland its most populous city.
-In the 2018 census, 1,571,718 persons declared themselves as residents of the region – an increase of 156,178 people or 11.0% since the 2013 census.
+In the 2018 census, 1,571,718 persons declared themselves as residents of the region.
+In the 2023 census, the population increased with 1,656,486 persons declaring themselves as residents of the region.
+More recently, the estimated population of the Auckland Region in 2024 was 1,797,300.
 The Auckland Region accounts for about one-third (33.4%) of New Zealand's population.
 Auckland has a large multicultural mix, including the largest Polynesian population in the world.

 While having strong natural population growth, Auckland also has significant external (from overseas) immigration partially offset by internal (within New Zealand) emigration.
 During the decade up to 2011, approximately 50 people per day moved to Auckland, requiring an average of 21 new homes, and occupying in excess of one extra hectare of land.

 Ethnicity

-Tāmaki Māori, the group of Māori iwi that are indigenous to Auckland, include Ngāti Pāoa, Ngāi Tai, Te Wai-o-Hua, Ngāti Te Ata and Te Kawerau-a-Maki, and the Ngāti Whatua hapu (sub-tribe) of Ngāti Whātua-o-Ōrākei.
+Tāmaki Māori, the group of Māori iwi that are indigenous to Auckland, include Ngāti Pāoa, Ngāi Tai, Te Wai-o-Hua, Ngāti Te Ata and Te Kawerau-a-Maki, and the Ngāti Whātua hapū (sub-tribe) of Ngāti Whātua-o-Ōrākei.
 Auckland also has a large urban Māori population.

 The proportion of Asians and other non-European immigrants has increased during the last decades due to immigration, and the removal of restrictions directly or indirectly based on ethnicity.
 Immigration to New Zealand is heavily concentrated towards Auckland (partly for job market reasons).
 This strong focus on Auckland has led the immigration services to award extra points towards immigration visa requirements for people intending to move to other parts of New Zealand.

-The following table shows the ethnic profile of Auckland's population, as recorded in the 2006, 2013 and 2018 New Zealand censuses.
+The following table shows the ethnic profile of Auckland's population, as recorded in the 2006, 2013, 2018 and 2023 New Zealand censuses.
 The substantial percentage drop of 'Europeans' in 2006 was mainly caused by the increasing numbers of people from this group choosing to define themselves as 'New Zealanders', as a result of a media campaign that encouraged people to give the response 'New Zealander' even though this was not one of the groups listed on the census form.
 In the 2013 census fewer Europeans identify themselves as 'New Zealander', leading to a significant increase of numbers in 'Europeans'.